shundhammer/qdirstat/README.md

 ## Related Software

+### KDirStat and QDirStat

+KDirStat was the first program of this kind (combining a traditional tree view with a treemap), also written by the same author as QDirStat.
+It was made for KDE 1 back in early 2000; later ported to KDE 2, then KDE 3.

+QDirStat is based on that code, but made independent of any KDE libraries or infrastructure, so it has much fewer library and package dependencies;
+basically only the Qt 5 libs and libz, both of which most Linux / BSD machines have installed anyway if there is any graphical desktop installed.

 ### WinDirStat and QDirStat

-I keep reading articles and user forum comments about QDirStat being a "nice Linux port of WinDirStat".
+There are lots of articles and user forum comments about QDirStat being a "nice Linux port of WinDirStat".
 Well, nothing could be further from the truth:
 **WinDirStat is a Windows port of KDirStat**, the predecessor of QDirStat.